 Here are general flex recommendations to get you started:

 Snowboard boot lacing is important.
 Boots should be laced tightly yet feel comfortable and be free of blister-causing pressure points.
 Ankles and heels ought to remain securely in place, with minimal heel-lift—no foot shimmying at all (front to back, side to side), if possible.

-Most snowboard boots offer 1 of 3 lacing systems—traditional, quick-pull or Boa.
-Each system is fast, handy and secure, and no single system decisively outperforms the others (though the Boa system has some ardent fans).
+Most snowboard boots offer one of three lacing systems—traditional, quick-pull or Boa.
+Some boots feature a hybrid design that blends 2 of these systems.
+Each system is fast, handy and secure, and no single system decisively outperforms the others.
 The system you choose is mostly a matter of personal preference and budget.

 These are tried-and-true and, for the most part, foolproof.
 On some boots it's possible to replace stock laces with specialty or designer laces.

 - Tightness of the fit can be customized by hand.